Hishiro64/home-server/docs/2_OS Configuration.md

 This might take a while.

 ## EEPROM
-Skip unless you have a reason to update.
+❗Skip unless you have a reason to update.

 Check the EEPROM version:
 ```